COVID-19 cases led to suspension of games at Iowa ballpark

 DES MOINES, Iowa (AP) — Two high school baseball games scheduled for Thursday at Principal Park in Des Moines were postponed after officials said a ballpark staff member tested positive for coronavirus.

-Officials with the park, which is home to the Triple-A minor league Iowa Cubs, said all staff at the ballpark will now undergo testing for COVID-19.
+Officials with the park, which is home to the Triple-A Iowa Cubs, said all staff at the ballpark will now undergo testing for COVID-19.

 Ankeny Christian and Orient Macksburg, as well as Indianola and Gilbert, had been scheduled to play at the park before park officials learned of infected staffer.
 Officials have also informed four high school teams — Pella Christian, Grinnell, Ames and Knoxville — that played there Wednesday about the positive test.